A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

 \subsubsection{Implementation challenges}

-The representative Metaverse examples discussed in Table \ref{table:example} may be ``prototypes" or early development examples of the Metaverse but many of them, e.g., Grand Theft Auto Online, already require high-specification computers to run.
-Moreover, the application examples such as Metaverse Seoul are ambitious projects that will require computation intensive rendering, real-time updating of digital twins, and low-latency reliable communications to be realized.
+The representative Metaverse examples discussed in Table \ref{table:example} may be ``prototypes" or early development examples of the Metaverse.
+Still, many of them, e.g., Grand Theft Auto Online, already require high-specification computers to run.
+Moreover, the application examples such as Metaverse Seoul are ambitious projects that require computation-intensive rendering, real-time updating of DTs, and low-latency reliable communications to be realized.
 Clearly, the implementation challenges of the Metaverse have to be addressed.
-We do so from the communication and networking, as well as computation perspectives in the subsequent sections.
+We do so from the communication and networking, computation, as well as blockchain perspectives in the subsequent sections.